VarunHarinath/VarunHarinath/README.md

 👋 Hi there!
-I'm Varun Harinath, a passionate 3rd-year Computer Science student with a focus on Python.
+I'm Varun Harinath, a passionate Senior Computer Science student with a focus on Python.
 As a web developer and aspiring AI enthusiast, I thrive on turning ideas into elegant, user-friendly solutions.

 🚀 As a web developer, I thrive on turning innovative ideas into functional and visually appealing websites.
 I'm deeply passionate about creating seamless user experiences that combine creativity with technology.
 With a solid foundation in Python, I've honed my skills in backend and frontend development, enabling me to bring dynamic and responsive web projects to life.